Deep Fakes in Elections (S.23) - Overview & Analysis

 • An enforcement mechanism is provided by allowing the State's Attorney or Attorney General to take action against violations.

-• Radio and television newscasts and regularly published general interest news content are largely exempted from this bill.
+• Radio, television, and streaming newscasts that regularly published general interest news content are largely exempted from this bill.

 • The bill would take effect upon passage.